elipapa/markdown-cv/index.md

 ## Currently

 I'm doing my PhD in the History and Philosophy of Science based in UCLouvain, in Belgium.
+I study how the concept of ‘biodiversity’ is operationalised outside the sciences, namely how different community of actors (scientific advocacy groups, policy-makers, NGO’s, local communities) understand and manage the biodiversity crisis.
+He is particularly interested in the knowledge circulation between science and politics, and the transformations in the meaning of the ‘biodiveristy’ concept.

-I study the concept of ‘biodiversity’ in non-scientific settings, analysing the diverse meanings and uses that different speakers (politicians, businesses, NGOs, invested scientists) make of it in their particular context.
-My PhD is part of a larger project that aims at clarifying the <a href="https://blog.pencelab.be/2021/mapping-and-responding-to-taxonomic-disorder/">‘Taxonomic Disorder’</a> in conservation biology.
+My PhD is part of a larger project at the <a href="https://pencelab.be">Pence Lab</a> that aims at clarifying the <a href="https://blog.pencelab.be/2021/mapping-and-responding-to-taxonomic-disorder/">‘Taxonomic Disorder’</a> in conservation biology.

 ## Education